 Any accounting firm that prepares tax returns professionally is familiar with IRS Publication 4557, “Safeguarding Taxpayer Data,” and the FTC’s Safeguard Rule.

 Under federal law, financial institutions must comply with safeguard rules set by the FTC.
-“Financial institutions” is a broad definition that includes professional tax preparers.
+The term “Financial institutions” is broad and includes professional tax preparers.

-There is an extensive list of FTC recommendations.
+There is a broad list of FTC recommendations.
 Some of these are operational tasks such as documentation and employee training.
-Others fall under the domain of proper implementation and maintenance of information technology.
+Others fall under the domain of proper information technology implementation and maintenance.

 There is also the 46-page IRS Publication 1345, “Handbook for Authorized IRS e-file Providers of Individual Income Tax Returns.”